benbogin/unobserved-local-structures/README.md

 <sup>1</sup>Average exact match accuracy for BART-Base, BART-Large, T5-Base and T5-Large, fine-tuned (FT) separately on each split (see implementation details in the paper).

 <sup>2</sup>Exact match accuracy of GPT-3, engine `text-davinci-002`, using OpenAI API.
 For each split we evaluated on a subset of 100 test examples.
 We use in-context learning (ICL): for each test instance, we sample 10 examples from the training set and add their source and target to the prompt.
+Click on the GPT-3 accuracy to see samples of prompts and outputs.

 # Datasets and splits used in paper
 Download all datasets we used in this paper (COVR, Overnight, Schema2QA, ATIS) together with their compositional splits: [uls_datasets.zip](https://www.cs.tau.ac.il/~benbogin/uls_datasets.zip)